oemof/tespy/paper.md

 \dot{m}_{\mathrm{out}}\cdot\left(h_{\mathrm{out}}-h_{\mathrm{out,ref}}\right)+
 \dot{m}_{\mathrm{in}}\cdot\underset{j}{\sum}LHV_{j}\cdot x_{j}$$

-In oder to determine partload performance of the plant, design specific component parameters are calculated, for example an area independent heat transfer coefficient $kA$.
-The heat transferred at a different operation point may then be calculated using equation 5.
-Generally, this kind of parameter can be adjusted using lookup table functions in order to match the model behaviour to measured data.
-This is especially useful, if components with well known characteristics are implemented in a different plant or at different operating conditions.
-New equations or characteristic functions to further improve the representation of an actual plant can easily be added due to the modular structure of TESPy.
+To determine partload performance of the plant, design specific component parameters are calculated, for example the area independent heat transfer coefficient $kA$ of heat exchangers.
+The heat transferred at a different operation point may then be calculated using the design value of $kA$ applying equation (5).

 $$0=\dot{Q}-kA\cdot\Delta\vartheta_{\mathrm{log}}$$

+In general, these parameters can be adjusted using lookup table functions to match the model behaviour to measured data.
+This is especially useful if components with well known characteristics should be implemented in a different plant or at different operating conditions.
+Due to the modular structure of TESPy, new equations or characteristic functions to further improve the representation of an actual plant can easily be added.

 # Example Implementations